Santa-py/QA/README.md

 # QA
-Для обучения на курсе QA
+To study on the course QA